 That May, details of the post were reported by The Atlantic.
 Condemnation was swift and widespread.
 General Martin Dempsey, chairman of the Joint Chiefs of Staff at the time and a longtime friend of Pittard, called his words “unfortunate and extremely inappropriate.”
 Congressman Tom Rooney said the post showed “a complete lack of understanding about the struggles that our troops and veterans with mental illness are facing.”
 Dr. Barbara Van Dahlen, a psychologist and suicide prevention expert who founded Give an Hour, an organization that coordinates free mental health care for service members, said that “soldiers who are thinking about suicide can’t do what the general says: They can’t suck it up, they can’t let it go, they can’t just move on.”

 Although her comments were widely interpreted as criticism, Van Dahlen now says that much of the blowback against Pittard was unfair.
-Even at the time, she saw the blog post as a normal reaction to the anger and hurt that people often feel when someone they care about commits suicide, she says.
+Even at the time, she saw the blog post as a normal reaction to the anger and hurt that people often feel when someone they care about takes their own life, she says.

 “Here was a man who was grappling and wrestling with this,” Van Dahlen says.
 “You can’t save everyone, and I don’t think he knew that.”

 The criticism of Pittard as insensitive to his soldiers’ emotional struggles would come to be seen in a different light when he once again spoke bluntly about suicide.